topnotchfoxy/TNF-Vanilla/README.md

 ![Modrinth Downloads](https://img.shields.io/modrinth/dt/Ohwb2cTF?label=Downloads&logo=modrinth&style=flat-square)
 [![Discord](https://img.shields.io/discord/607123183249653770?label=Discord&logo=discord&style=flat-square)](https://discord.gg/Yj9WH3P8RN)

-<h3>About</h3>
+### About
-    TNF-Vanilla is a Modpack that use <a href="https://modrinth.com/project/Er2bMzL7">WindBreaker</a> as a high performance template plus other QOL mods to make your singleplayer worlds or vanilla style servers workflow much easier and smoother
+TNF-Vanilla is a modpack that create based on a high performance modpack template [WindBreaker](https://modrinth.com/project/Er2bMzL7)(which is also created by me), and plus other mods to does many things easier and faster like building massive redstone machines or trade villager faster.
+The modpack is mostly design to play vanilla style singleplayer or servers.

 <h3>Features</h3>
 <details>